zakhenry/blog-posts/posts/observable-workers-parallel-computation-in-the-browser/article/observable-workers-parallel-computation-in-the-browser.article.md

 In the class header we decorate it with `@ObservableWorker()` to register the class as a worker so that we can communicate with it from the main thread.

-We also implement `DoWorkUnit<File, FileHashPayload>` which means that we need to implement a public method that takes a file and return an observable of `FileHashPayload`.
+We also implement `DoWorkUnit<File, FileHashPayload>` which means that we need to implement a public method that takes a file and returns an observable of `FileHashPayload`.

 <!-- embedme ../src/app/files-hash/file-hasher.worker.ts#L9-L13 -->